soundpress/RulesOfNYC/docs/c37/index.rst

 (e) Reasonable Costs.
 Each Security Guard Company may charge Reasonable Costs to each school for administrative expenses.
 The Department shall reimburse the school for such costs.

 (f) Payments.
 The Department shall provide reimbursements on a quarterly basis after receiving satisfactory proof from the school of compliance with the requirements set forth in these Rules.
-Satisfactory proof must be submitted through HHS Accelerator, and must include, but not be limited to, certified invoices, payroll records, timesheets, and work assignment data from Security Guard Companies and, when applicable, an annual report of incidents as required by 55 RCNY § 14-05(f).
+Satisfactory proof must be submitted through HHS Accelerator, and must include, but not be limited to, certified invoices, payroll records, timesheets and, when applicable, an annual report of incidents as required by 55 RCNY § 14-05(f).
 All invoices must be signed by an authorized signatory, or their successor, identified in the application submitted by each school.

 (g) Budget.
 If the Department anticipates that schools will submit reimbursement claims in excess of available funds for a given school year, the Department shall reimburse each school on an equitable basis until such funds are exhausted.
 The Department will notify each school promptly if such a determination is made.